 - Cut the butter into cubes and pop it into the freezer for 5 - 10 minutes.
 Meanwhile, whisk the flour, salt, and sugar together.

 - Drop the cold butter cubes into the flour mixture and toss to coat.
-Use a pastry blender to work the butter into the flour until has a crumbly texture with pieces of butter the size of small peas.
+Use a pastry blender or your fingers to work the butter into the flour until has a crumbly texture with pieces of butter the size of small peas.

 - Add the sour cream and one tablespoon of the water to the mixture and gently bring it together with a spatula or wooden spoon.
 Continue adding up to 3 more tablespoons of ice water ONE AT A TIME, until a shaggy dough forms.
 It should hold together, but it shouldn't feel wet.

 - Turn the dough out onto the counter and bring it together with your hands or a bench scraper.
 Shape it into a disc and wrap it in plastic wrap.
-Refrigerate the dough for at least 2 hours.
+Refrigerate the dough for at least 2 hours or up to 2 days.

 Strawberry Filling